lilosrecipes/lilosrecipes.github.io/main_file.md

 Directions
 Mix Well
-Leave in Frigidaire for a while.
+Leave in refrigerator for a while.
 Serve with crackers